use-strict/file-system-access/README.md

 ## License

-native-file-system-adapter is licensed under the MIT License.
+file-system-access is licensed under the MIT License.
 See `LICENSE` for details.